secure-software-engineering/DroidBench/README.md

 * **FragmentLifecycle1**: Calls to sources and sinks distributed across a fragment lifecycle.
 * **ServiceLifecycle1**: Calls to sources and sinks distributed across a service lifecycle.

+* **Activity-Asynchronous-Event-Ordering**: obtains IMEI during onResume() and leaks it durin onStop().
+* **Activity-Saved-State**: IMEI is saved during onSaveInstanceState() via bundle's persistence and leaked during the next onCreate()
+* **Application-Modeling**: Stores IMEI in Application's object and later leaks it in a different Activity.
+* **Button-Object-Allocation**: IMEI is obtained during Activity's onCreate() and is later leaked through onClick's callback defined in layout's xml.
+* **Event-Context-Shared-Pref-Listener**: onCreate(), IMEI is put into the SharedPreferences and it triggers onSharePreferenceChanged() which then leaks the IMEI to Android Log.
+* **Event-Ordering**: IMEI is obtained the first time onLowMemory is called, and is leaked the secondtime onLowMemory is called.

 General Java
 ------------
 * **Exceptions1**: Saves a tainted value into a local variable, raises an exception and sends the value out in the exception handler.